libellux/Libellux-Up-and-Running/docs/openvas/README.md

 :::
 ::::

-Continue to install yarn using npm with the specified installation path.
+Continue to install yarn using npm with the specified installation prefix.

 :::: code-group
 ::: code-group-item Ubuntu